 Other relevant matters

-Decision makers use this factor to be able to consider anything else that is relevant about an applicant.
+Decision makers use this factor to be able to consider anything else that is relevant to an applicant.

 This factor is designed to help visa applicants convince decision makers of their genuineness to complete the chosen course of study as a genuine temporary entrant.